CollaborativePerception/V2Xverse/README.md

 ```

 ## <span id="dataset"> Dataset
-There are two ways to obtain dataset, you can generate a dataset by youself or download one from google drivie(coming soon).
+There are two ways to obtain dataset, you can generate a dataset by youself or download one from [huggingface](https://huggingface.co/datasets/gjliu/V2Xverse), you may download dataset at the root directory of this repository.

 Here are the steps to generate a dataset, where we employ a strong privileged rule-based expert agent as supervisor.

 ```Shell
 # Generate a dataset in parallel